Wouldn’t it be great if children behaved because they wanted to? Learn how to raise kids who WANT to behave, even when no one is looking.

 But what if we focus less on patching up misbehavior and instead focus on preventing them in the first place?
 What if we focus less on power struggles and more on building strong relationships with our kids?

 This doesn’t mean we’ll be permissive.
-We still need to enforce limits and set boundaries and be authoritative.
+We still need to enforce limits and set boundaries and apply authoritative parenting techniques.

 Maybe we can address deeper issues and prevent misbehavior in children to begin with.